Local Solar Regulations

-It’s essential for developers understand a project’s setback, zoning, and permit requirements in local jurisdictions.
-Transect simplifies this process by providing a preliminary assessment of the required local permits and regulations, which saves developers time and provides a central location for all (state, federal, and local) permits.
+It’s essential for developers to understand a solar project’s setback, zoning, and permit requirements in local jurisdictions.
+Transect simplifies this process by providing a preliminary assessment of the required local permits and regulations, saving developers time and providing a central location for all state, federal, and local permits.

 In this article, we’ll review the: